kenflab/oscc_metastasis/README.md

 ESTIMATE (v1.0.13),
 CIBERSORTx (2022),
 inferCNV (v1.11.1),
 G*Power (v3.1.9.7),
+KM-plotter(v2023.04.18)
 Space Ranger (v1.3.0, 10x Genomics),
 and Loupe Browser (v6.0.0, 10x Genomics),
 ```

 ### NAVIGATION
 We used no unpublished codes in this study.
-Please refer to the individual software guides for more information.
+Please take a look at the individual software guides for more information.
 Our paper provides analysis methods.
 All other data supporting the results of this study are available from the corresponding author upon reasonable request.

 - [Metascape](https://metascape.org/) was used to perform DEGs enrichment analysis and protein-protein interaction analysis (https://metascape.org/).